 CatholicVote has found evidence of an arrest in connection with an attack against a church in only about 25% of cases.

 The Biden administration has thus far refused to act to protect Catholic churches and stop these acts of domestic terrorism.
 In December 2021, CatholicVote sent a letter to Attorney General Merrick Garland and the Department of Justice (DOJ) calling on them to act, pointing to a federal statute which requires the Attorney General to investigate and prosecute such crimes.

+“The vandalism we are seeing today is quickly rising to levels that haven’t been seen since the late 1800’s and early 1900’s from organized groups such as the Know-Nothings and the Ku Klux Klan,” CatholicVote president Brian Burch wrote.
 Associate Attorney General Vanita Gupta replied in a January 2022 letter promising a “15-day review to ensure that all appropriate resources are being deployed to protect houses of worship,” but since then, there has been no evidence of specific action taken by DOJ, and the attacks have continued.

 This post will be updated as news develops.
-If you are aware of an attack not found in the map, please email any details and photos to firstname.lastname@example.org.
+If you are aware of an attack not found in the map, please email details and any photos to email@example.com.